How to Keep Loneliness and Isolation from Harming Your Health

 It sounds bad, but, after all, some people like being alone, and we all have to do it sometimes, so what’s the problem?
 According to a widely reported 2015 analysis of studies, called a meta-analysis, 3.4 million people around the world, being socially isolated, feeling lonely and living alone corresponded with an increased risk for mortality by 29 percent, 26 percent, and 32 percent respectively.
-To put it into plain language, given your age, health, and habits, feeling lonely could raise your risk of dying this year by 5 percent.
-Living alone increases that to nearly 7 percent.

 [Do you have a story to share about coronavirus?
 Click this link to share your Covid-19 story with us.]